-- If S3-backed tables in a query do not require any column projections or row filtering, then they are not optimized as they are already better off with normal S3 read.
+- If S3-backed tables in a query do not require any column projections or row filtering, then they are not optimized as they are already better off with a normal S3 read.
 For instance in query “SELECT * FROM foo”, the foo table would not need S3 Select.

 But sometimes users need more control over how they access the data, so we also provide ways to create a data source on top of S3 Select manually.
 The following section explains how to create data frames or create tables manually using S3 Select on top of CSV or JSON data sources.